 Karbon is committed to eradicating modern slavery and human trafficking in all areas of the business and supply chain.

-There are a number of ways we assess and manage the risk of modern slavery in our own operations.
-We have policies and processes in place to minimise the risk of modern slavery among the colleagues we employ directly, and our People, plus Procurement functions are working together to minimise the risk of modern slavery among colleagues who aren’t directly employed by us.
+There are several ways we assess and manage the risk of modern slavery in our own operations.
+We have policies and processes in place to minimise the risk of modern slavery among the colleagues we employ directly, and our People, plus Procurement functions are working together to minimise the risk of modern slavery among colleagues who are not directly employed by us.

-Karbon encourages its employees and suppliers (where permitted by law) to report certain matters confidentially or anonymously without fear of retaliation, including circumstances that may give rise to slavery or human trafficking concerns (please refer to our recently updated Whistleblowing (Speak Out), Safeguarding, Anti-Social Behaviour and Domestic Abuse policies).
+Karbon encourages its employees and suppliers (where permitted by law) to report certain matters confidentially or anonymously without fear of retaliation, including circumstances that may give rise to slavery or human trafficking concerns (please refer to our Speak Out, Safeguarding, Anti-Social Behaviour and Domestic Abuse policies).

 We will continue to use performance indicators to measure how successful we have been in ensuring that modern slavery is not taking place in any part of our business or supply chains.
 Performance indicators include the delivery of mandatory training for employees engaged in recruitment and procurement activities; the updating of supplier contracts to reflect obligations for Modern Slavery Act compliance.